Kven language

-There are about 1,500 to 10,000 known native speakers of this language, most of whom are over the age of 60.
-Middle aged speakers tend to have a passing knowledge of the language.
+There are about 1,500 to 10,000 known native speakers, most of whom are over the age of 60.
+Middle-aged speakers tend to have a passing knowledge of the language.
 They use it occasionally, but not frequently enough to keep it off the endangered list.
 People under the age of 30 rarely speak or know the language.
 However, children in the community of Børselv can learn Kven in their primary schools.